cblanken/algorithm-archive/contents/plotting/plotting.md

 {% endmethod %}

-This is an awful plot, so it is only fitting that we use it as out example for the a few more plots in this chapter.
+This is an awful plot, so it is only fitting that we use it as our example for a few more plots in this chapter.

 #### labels, titles, and legends